spec-dev/event-client/README.md

 ## Quickstart

-Subscribe to any Spec event by name:
+Subscribe to any event on Spec by name:

 ```typescript
 import { createEventClient, SpecEvent } from '@spec.dev/event-client'